base-link/base/book/servers.md

-# Defining a Server in NoteTree
+# Defining a Server in TermTree

 ```
 load @termsurf/nest